Many people think the Internet of things (IoT) is a futuristic phenomenon. However, it is already in use today.

 10. Ayla Insights

-It allows organisations to see how their products are being used.
-It requires no extra software to function.
-It is a fully integrated system.
+It allows organizations to see how their products are being used.
+It requires no extra software to function – it is a fully integrated system.

 11. Watson IOT Platform

 IBM Watson uses cognitive computing to give its users deep insights into their data.
 Watson allows users to receive data from devices, run complex analytics, and produces great visuals.
 It is a cloud-hosted service, you’d connect and register your devices.